LordDemonos/Quarm.Guide/_posts/2024-06-20-enchanter-faq.md

 5. Cast lv 4 mez on your charm pet.
 6. If that fails (the npc resisted either flux or mez or you were too slow), follow the above steps (starting from #3) but with Color Shift instead.
 If this is happening consistently, you can opt for a flux > clicky > shift > clicky > mez combo instead.

-What's the fastest way to get such a clicky item?
-Get JBoots off of Drelzna in Najena.

 Other tips for charming successfully:
 1. Update keyboard shortcuts for both hotbar actions and spell gems.
 I use 1 2 3 4 5 Q E R F C for my hotbar actions, and SHIFT + 1 2 3 4 Q E R F for my spell gems.
 Doing this makes it easy for me to fire off spell/clicky combos in succession.
 (ALT + same keybinds for switching hotbar pages)
 2. Put JBoots in a non-bag inventory slot and make it a hotbar action.